waelABDALLAH1/NLP-deeplearning.ia/README.md

 # NLP-deeplearning.ia
-this is assignement of NLP course provided by deeplearning.ia in coursera
+here you will find assignement of NLP course provided by deeplearning.ia in coursera